alan-turing-institute/arc-model-similarities-phase-2/scripts/README.md

 sbatch trainer_scripts/drop-only_0_0_trainer.sh
 ```

 to train models for that particular DMPair.
-Note that logging is performed with wadnb and so you will need this set up on your machine in order to proceed.
+Note that logging is performed with wandb and so you will need this set up on your machine in order to proceed.

 ### Requirements